-The district recognizes the estimate for each aquifer, annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers within the district, according to information provided by the Texas Water Development Board, totals 21,572 acre-feet.
+The district recognizes the estimate of the annual volume of water discharging from the aquifer to springs and any surface water bodies for each aquifer, including lakes, streams, and rivers within the district, according to information provided by the Texas Water Development Board, totals 21,924 acre-feet.
 Refer to Appendix B for additional information.